 What are the signs and symptoms to look out for?

-The signs and symptoms to look out for are: shortness of breath, increased sleep, disorientation, sudden changes in their behavior, such as outbursts or mood swings.
-Lack of hygiene and no attention relating to their outward appearance.
+The signs and symptoms to look out for are: shortness of breath, increased sleep, disorientation, and sudden changes in their behavior, such as outbursts or mood swings, lack of hygiene, and no attention relating to their outward appearance.
 They may not eat as much and be withdrawn from society most often.
-Other issues that should be looked out for is refusal to make eye contact, abscesses cuts and scrapes as well as bruising from injecting.
+Other issues that should be looked out for are a refusal to make eye contact, abscesses cuts, and scrapes as well as bruising from injecting.
 Slurred speech is another common indicator and track marks.

 History of Heroin

-Heroin, the hydrochloride of diacetylmorphine, was discovered by acetylation of morphine.
+Heroin, the hydrochloride of diacetylmorphine, was discovered by the acetylation of morphine.
 In fact, heroin is proven to be much stronger and more effective than morphine or codeine.
-It first appeared on the market via The Bayer Company who started the production of heroin in 1898, commercially.
+It first appeared on the market via The Bayer Company which started the production of heroin in 1898, commercially.
 The first clinical results were so promising and even used to treat certain respiratory diseases.
-However, drug users have abused this method and take much larger doses, which are very dangerous.
+However, drug users have abused this method and taken much larger doses, which are very dangerous.

 Dangerous addictive drug